background

 • The number of years required for the entire debt balance to be paid off at the current level of operating income (EBIT)

-Total Debt / EBIT
+• Total Debt-to-EBIT = Total Debt ÷ EBIT

-Total Debt-to-EBITDA Less CapEx
+Total Debt-to-EBITDA Less Capex

-• The number of years required for the total debt balance to be paid off at the current level of EBITDA, once CapEx is deducted – i.e. the more conservative approach
+• The number of years required for the total debt balance to be paid off at the current level of EBITDA once CapEx is deducted – i.e. the more conservative approach

 Each of these measures, regardless of the cash flow metric chosen, shows the number of years of operating earnings that would be required to clear out all existing debt.